akshata92/NYC-Green-Taxi-Data-Visualization/README.md

 # The Green Taxi - Not So Green Anymore?
-A Tableau based visual storytelling by Akshata Salehittal and Gaurav Shahane of University of Maryland College Park
+A Tableau based visual storytelling.

 New York loves its taxicabs.